Many call themselves “futurists” — Bryan actually knows how to do it.

 Maybe the long boom of technological disruption will slow down, ponders sf writer Charlie Stross.
 We are undeniably living through the era of the Great Acceleration; but it’s probably[*] a sigmoid curve, and we may already be past the steepest … Continue reading

 John Crowley, brilliant writer of splendid speculative fiction, meditates on the future in the most recent Lapham’s.
-I’d like to draw attention to two main points, beyond the brooding lushness of Crowley’s prose.
-First, there’s a futuring method on display.
-Even if … Continue reading
+I’d like to draw attention to two main points, beyond the brooding lushness of Crowley’s prose. buy suhagra online buy suhagra no prescription generic First, … Continue reading